Breaded Mustard & Sage Pork Cutlets

 - Dip pork in flour to coat both sides; shake off excess.
 Dip in egg mixture, then in bread crumb mixture, patting to help coating adhere.

 - In a large skillet, heat 2 teaspoons oil over medium heat.
-Add pork in batches; cook 2-3 minutes on each side or until a thermometer reads at least 145°, adding additional oil as needed.
-Yield: 4 servings.
+Add pork in batches; cook 2-3 minutes on each side or until a thermometer reads at least 145°, adding more oil as needed.